-Potential Hawaii juror gets thrown in jail after outburst

-Kubo declared a mistrial, released the 44 other prospective jurors and ordered deputies to arrest Maldonado for contempt.

-Maldonado spent the night in jail and appeared before Kubo on Wednesday morning.
+Potential juror yells ‘he is guilty’ and winds up jailed

+HONOLULU (AP) - Lawyers say a man called for possible jury duty in Hawaii shouted “he is guilty, he is guilty” outside a courtroom and ended up in jail himself.

+The lawyer representing Jacob Maldonado says his client had had a bad day when he made the outburst on Tuesday.

-Attorney Jason Burks told the judge that his client had a terrible day, and that Maldonado took a “very improper approach” to try to get out of jury duty.
+Attorney Jason Burks says Maldonado took a “very improper approach” in an effort to get out of jury duty.

+Maldonado had been called as a possible juror in a Honolulu misdemeanor assault trial.

+Kubo declared a mistrial, ordered Maldonado’s arrest on a contempt charge and dismissed the other 44 prospective jurors.

-Maldonado apologized to the court and was let go without being charged or fined.
+Maldonado spent the night in jail, apologized to the judge on Wednesday and was not charged or fined.

 Copyright © 2019 The Washington Times, LLC.